Adjusting to a New Sibling

 • Reminisce with your older child about their birth and newborn stage and how much your enjoyed becoming their mommy

-• Create a real picture of how things will look when you have a new baby.
-It is ok to tell children that things may be difficult in the beginning and that having a new baby makes mommies tired for a little while.
-Creating the idea that your child can “play” with the baby, gives them an unrealistic expectation.
+• Create an accurate picture of how things will look when you have a new baby.
+It is ok to tell children that things may be difficult initially and that having a new baby makes mommies tired for a little while.
+Creating the idea that your child can “play” with the baby gives them an unrealistic expectation.

 • Bedroom or bed changes should be made well before the baby’s estimated due date so that the older sibling doesn’t feel put out by the baby.

-• Pick up and read some children’s books about bringing a new baby home.
+• Pick up and read children’s books about bringing a new baby home.

 Affirm your older child often during this transition and include them by calling the baby “our” baby instead of “the” baby.
-Let your child know that you will still be their mommy and that the two of you will still have special time together to do fun things.
+Let your child know that you will still be their mommy and that you will still have particular time together to do fun things.

-As you get closer to your due date, explain to your child that at some point, you will go to the hospital to have the baby (this is where that hospital sibling class comes in handy) and you will sleep there for 2-3 days once that happens.
-Explain to them who will be with them when that happens and paint a real picture for them of what that might look like.
+As you get closer to your due date, explain to your child that at some point, you will go to the hospital to have the baby (this is where that hospital sibling class comes in handy), and you will sleep there for 2-3 days once that happens.
+Explain to them who will be with them when that happens and paint an accurate picture of what that might look like.
 No, really.
 Paint or draw a picture with them to help them understand what that will look like.

-Let the older child chose a gift for their new sibling and create some excitement around the idea that the new sibling might bring them a gift too!
+Let the older child choose a gift for their new sibling and create excitement around the idea that the new sibling might bring them a gift, too!

-Although, people often say to include the child in the new baby’s care (bathing, diaper changing, etc.) always ask the child if they want to help or participate, rather than assuming that they do.
-Some of that baby stuff is boring and they would rather do their own activity during that time.
+Although people often say to include the child in the new baby’s care (bathing, diaper changing, etc.), always ask the child if they want to help or participate rather than assuming they do.
+Some of that baby stuff is boring, and they would instead do their activity during that time.
 Remember to give them the choice.
-Adjusting to a new sibling doesn't always mean they have to be part of every event!
+Adjusting to a new sibling doesn't always mean they must be part of every event!

 Think about putting together a special box of toys and calling it “feeding time toys”.
-Explain to your child that when you must feed the baby, he or she will be allowed to play with the feeding time toys but they are special toys that must be put away after the feeding.
-This will give them something to look forward to when the baby is demanding much of your attention.
+Explain to your child that when you must feed the baby, they will be allowed to play with the feeding time toys, but they are special toys that must be put away after the feeding.
+This will give them something to look forward to when the baby demands much of your attention.

-Hiring a postpartum doula to help during this time can be extremely beneficial as well.
-Your doula can focus on the baby while you give your toddler the attention that he wants and that you want to give him.
-OR, she can help keep your toddler’s routine as normal as possible while you are recovering from giving birth and your baby is adjusting to life on the outside.
+Hiring a postpartum doula to help during this time can also be highly beneficial.
+Your doula can focus on the baby while you give your toddler the attention he wants and wants to give him.
+OR, she can help keep your toddler’s routine as normal as possible while you are recovering from giving birth and your baby adjusts to life outside.

-The most important thing to remember is that no one ever died from becoming a sibling and your child WILL make it through this transition!
+The most important thing to remember is that no one ever died from becoming a sibling, and your child WILL make it through this transition!
 Adjusting to a new sibling can be challenging, but it will be OK.
-In fact, it will be difficult for him to remember a time when he didn’t have a sibling!
+It will be difficult to remember when he didn’t have a sibling!

 Bringing Home Baby: Great books to introduce a new baby